 Double check all of the furniture dimensions

-Our website provides you with the (A) width, (B) depth and (C) height of every piece of furniture.
+Our website provides you with the (A) width, (B) depth (C) height and (D) diagonal depth of every piece of furniture.
 This is your starting point, so be sure to write these measurements down.

 Measure your room